glenpiper/glenwrites/2019_APA_Viser_DRAFT.md

 *Please highlight the employee's performance strengths in the section provided.
 Provide short, bullet-style comments for discussion during the employee conference.

 *Comments:
+- Strong self-motivation
+- Ability to effectively work with wide range of people
+- Ability to effectively work within change/uncertainty
+- Technical skills

 **14. AREAS FOR IMPROVEMENT: